arunsank/Twitter-Sentimental-Analysis/README.md

 # Files

+Twittercrawl.py - Contains the python code that uses the Twitter API to crawl tweets once in 15 minutes

 submit.html - Home page containing separate options to analyze and understand the stats about Donald trump and Hillary Clinton

 WordCloud.html- This page contains the word clouds for Donald Trump and Hillary Clinton.These wordclouds contained the most prominent words spoken when tweeting about @realDonaldTrump and @HillaryClinton.